 1.3 GeneratePress

-GeneratePress is one of the most popular free themes with over 2 million downloads and has been around for more than five years.
-GeneratePress is a well-coded, highly modular, and a reputed theme.
+GeneratePress is one of the most popular free themes, with over 2 million downloads, and has been around for more than five years.
+GeneratePress is a well-coded, highly modular, and reputed theme.
 It has been around much before Elementor came into existence.

 Tom Usborne, the maker of GeneratePress, has maintained and built it well over the years.
 Keeping up with the latest coding techniques, design functionality, and performance features, GeneratePress is a ground-breaking theme and favorite for many Elementor users.